How To Apply

 • Application and credit history fees are not refundable.

-Timeline for the salesperson license application
+Timeline and task list for the salesperson license application

 The amount of time from your initial application submission to licensure is highly dependent on you; if you are a resident, nonresident or reciprocal license applicant; and if the commission needs to review your application at a regularly scheduled future meeting.
 In addition, your timeline will be determined by how quickly you are able to submit your fingerprints, and how quickly the fingerprints are analyzed by the ND Office of Attorney General.
 Resident applicants also must complete pre-licensure education, and resident and nonresident applicants who are not reciprocal applicants must schedule and pass license exams.
 To be issued an active license, you first must associate with a broker and firm and be covered by errors and omissions insurance.